aws-samples/toolkit-for-aws-transfer-family/solutions/custom-idp/README.md

   This can be done only if the API Gateway setting has been enabled and is used as the custom identity provider source.

+* **I need to re-deploy the solution, how do I retain my identity provider and user  tables?**

+  The identity provider and user tables in DynamoDB are retained when the stack is deleted.
+When re-deploying the solution, reference the table names when creating the stack, and the solution will use the existing tables instead of creating new ones.

 ## Common issues
+* **After deploying the solution, the pipeline fails on the "TestVPCConnectivity" stage.**

+  This means that the custom IdP Lambda function cannot connect to dependent AWS services such as DynamoDB using the VPC, subnets, and/or security groups specified.
+Please verify both DynamoDB and any identity providers can be reached from these subnets.

-* **After deploying the solution, authentication requests fail an the Lambda function logs show timeouts.**
+* **After deploying the solution, authentication requests fail and/or the Lambda function logs show timeouts.**

   Verify the custom IdP solution has been configured to use subnets in a VPC that can reach DynamoDB and IdP targets.
 Also verify the selected security groups have outbound rules that permit traffic to reach these targets.
-One way to verify this is to launch an EC2 instance in the subnets and attempt to reach the targets.
+One way to verify this is to launch an EC2 instance WITHOUT a public IP address in the subnets and attempt to reach the targets.
 For example, using curl to send a request to the DynamoDB regional endpoint should return an HTTP status code like the one below and not timeout:

   ```
   ➜  ~ curl https://dynamodb.[REGION].amazonaws.com -v